Your Complete Guide To Residential Real Estate Investment Trusts (REITs)

 What Is A Residential REIT?

 A real estate investment trust (REIT) gives people the chance to invest in real estate even if they don’t have enough cash to buy a property on their own.
 Residential REITs also give investors the chance to buy into real estate without having to take out a large mortgage loan.
-You might not have enough money to buy an industrial warehouse or office building.
-But you can invest in a REIT.
+You might not have enough money to buy an industrial warehouse or office building, but you can invest in a REIT.

 REITs are investment vehicles made up of financial contributions from several investors.
 Each of these investors contributes a certain amount of money to the REIT.
 The REIT then uses this money to purchase real estate.
 This gives investors with less cash or savings the opportunity to invest in properties that are normally out of their financial reach.

-Exchanged-traded funds, more commonly known as ETFs, are securities made up of different stocks and bonds that can be purchased or sold on a stock exchange, much like any other type of stock.
+Exchange-traded funds, more commonly known as ETFs, are securities made up of different stocks and bonds that can be purchased or sold on a stock exchange, much like any other type of stock.

 Pros And Cons Of Investing In Residential REITs